Ove Bernt Trellevik

 Ove Bernt Trellevik (born 15 August 1965) is a Norwegian military officer, economist, and politician for the Conservative Party.
-A former officer in the Royal Norwegian Navy and former mayor of Sund, he has been member of the Storting from the constituency of Hordaland since 2013.
+A former officer in the Royal Norwegian Navy and former mayor of Sund Municipality, he has been member of the Storting from the constituency of Hordaland since 2013.

 Personal life, education and early career

 Trellevik was born in Bergen on 15 August 1965, a son of Åsmund Trellevik and Anne Marie Trellevik.
 He was first educated as chef, and is further educated both as military officer from the Royal Norwegian Naval Academy, and economist from the Norwegian School of Economics.

 He was appointed officer in the Royal Norwegian Navy from 1985 to 2001, and was assigned with the Norwegian Defence Logistics Organization from 2001 to 2006.
 From 2006 to 2010 he was assigned as special advisor for the power company BKK.

 Political career

 Local politics

-Trellevik was elected member of the municipal council of Sund from 2007 to 2015, and served as mayor in Sund from 2010 to 2013.
+Trellevik was elected member of the municipal council of Sund Municipality from 2007 to 2015, and served as mayor in Sund Municipality from 2010 to 2013.
 He has additionally been the chairman of the board of Regionrådet Vest, Nordsjøfartmuseet and Kystsogevekene and a board member of the foundation Museum Vest.